Skip to content

 Concentrates vs. Ready to Drink vs. Premium Mixers

-Ready-to-drink products like canned cocktails and pre-mixed Bloody Marys prioritize speed.
+Ready-to-drink products like canned cocktails and pre-mixed Bloody Marys are built for speed.
 Open, pour, done.
-The tradeoff: you get one flavor at one strength.
+But you get one flavor at one strength.
 Every glass tastes identical.
-If the sweetness level is wrong for you, there is nothing you can do about it.
-If someone at your table does not drink alcohol, they are out of luck.
+If someone at your table doesn't drink alcohol, they're out of luck.
+If you only make Bloody Marys once a month, half the bottle spoils before you get back to it.

 Premium mixers like craft tonic water and artisanal syrups offer quality ingredients but require assembly.
-You need the mixer, plus the spirit, plus the garnishes, plus the knowledge of how to balance them.
+You need the mixer, the spirit, the garnishes, and the knowledge of how to balance them.
 Great for someone who enjoys bartending as a hobby.
-Overwhelming for someone who just wants to serve drinks at a dinner party without stress.
+Overwhelming for someone who just wants to serve drinks at a dinner party.

-Cocktail concentrates occupy the space between these two.
-You are still involved in making the drink.
-You are adding juice, choosing your spirit, adjusting to taste.
+Cocktail concentrates sit between these two.
+You're still involved in making the drink.
+You're adding juice, choosing your spirit, adjusting to taste.
 But the concentrate does the formulation work that trips most people up.
 The balance of savory, spicy, acid, and umami in a Bloody Mary.
 The botanical complexity of a proper tonic.
-These are hard to nail from scratch and easy to screw up.
+These are hard to nail from scratch and easy to get wrong.

-The practical result: concentrate users make better drinks than they could from scratch, with less effort than premium mixers require, and more flexibility than ready to drink allows.
+The result: better drinks than you could make from scratch, less effort than premium mixers require, and more flexibility than ready-to-drink allows.

-Concentrates fall into two families based on their flavor profile.
+Concentrates fall into two families based on flavor profile.

 Savory Concentrates

-These are built around umami-rich, spice-forward profiles.
-The classic application is the Bloody Mary family: traditional Bloody Marys, Bloody Caesars (with Clamato), Micheladas (with beer), and the many regional variations that use different spirits or bases.
+Built around umami-rich, spice-forward profiles.
+The classic application is the Bloody Mary family: traditional Bloody Marys, Bloody Caesars with Clamato, Micheladas with beer, and dozens of regional variations that use different spirits or bases.

-A good savory concentrate includes elements like horseradish, Worcestershire or anchovy-based seasoning, black pepper, celery seed, and some form of heat.
+A good savory concentrate includes elements like horseradish, anchovy-based seasoning, black pepper, celery seed, and some form of heat.
 The acid often comes from pickle brine or vinegar.

 Savory concentrates are versatile beyond cocktails.
 They work as marinades, wing sauces, burger seasoning, and soup bases.
-Because they are shelf stable and concentrated, they are also more economical for these uses than pouring a bottle of pre-mixed Bloody Mary over your pot roast.
+Because they're shelf-stable and concentrated, a single bottle pulls double duty as both a cocktail ingredient and a kitchen staple.

 Explore Savory Drinks →